MantasPauliukonis/survival-clicker2-proposal/README.md

 * Having more reincarnation points player gains access to more birth scenarios that have better starting condition such as starting organs and their condition allowing him to unlock more skills and in turn actions.
 * Progression is awfully slow without using any drugs so therefore player is forced to use some sort of boosters that will enhance characters ability to be productive.
 * It's up to player what path he wants to choose.
 Job and action availability is dependant on skills and skills are unlocked by the player in order he chooses.
+* Later character can implant itself a uterus which allows him to create children than can be used as a resource

 *To be continued...*

 ## Stats

 ### Money
 (WIP)

+### Reincarnation points
+Gained while dying

+### Crime level
+Have to pay fines if ignored then sentenced.

 ## Organs